Featuring food and performances from various European cultures, the European Festival takes place at the Vancouver Alpen Club on May 26th in 2019.

 At Vancouver’s European Festival there are dance performers, musicians and all kinds of European food for sale.
 In past years there has also been an Arts Plaza where artists showcased their creations, and a Market Place with vendors selling different ethnic foods, clothing and souvenirs.

 The event this year will be slightly different, especially as it’s at a new venue (which is both indoors and smaller).
-2019 details are to be confirmed.
-You can still expect lots of delicious European foods though, and beers and entertainment.
+In 2019 there will be dance performances, cultural demonstrations, traditional food vendors and much more.
+New to this year, a silent auction has also been added.

 European Festival Admission